Emancipation of the British West Indies: Apprentice experiences and resistance

-Once news of the Abolition Act made its way to the colonies, former slaves rejoiced and celebrated their freedom.
+Once news of the Abolition Act made its way to the colonies, emancipated Africans rejoiced and celebrated their freedom.
 However, the realization that emancipation would be gradual had a sobering effect.
-Ex-slaves protested the system of apprenticeship and demanded immediate, unqualified freedom.
+The formerly enslaved protested the system of apprenticeship and demanded immediate, unqualified freedom.
 Because they had long laboured under slavery and performed the same tasks under apprenticeship, they denied the need for a transitional, supervised labour system.
 Freed people were eager to restructure their lives and devote time to family.
 They also sought to choose their own work hours, employers, and the type of labour they performed.
 Many apprentices across the West Indies refused to return to work and went on strike.
 For their failure to work, many were arrested, flogged under judicial authority, and sent to prison.

 Circumstances under apprenticeship were far from ideal for all labourers, but women often faced particular challenges.
 In the years leading up to emancipation, former masters offered incentives to pregnant women and new mothers for bearing children, because by law, women's offspring became the property of the master, thereby producing more wealth for their owner.
 Under apprenticeship, however, planters were no longer afforded access to women's children and consequently employers ceased to offer women "indulgences".
-Women were now expected to work while pregnant and with small children, though other ex-slaves demanded that these women be exempt from arduous field labour.
+Women were now expected to work while pregnant and with small children, though other emancipated Africans demanded that these women be exempt from arduous field labour.

 In some cases, apprentices' protests were effective for producing reforms to the apprenticeship system.
 In Trinidad, apprentices were granted a five-day work week, masters became required to care for freed children, and workers were compensated for labour performed on a Saturday.

 A small number of apprentices attempted to purchase their freedom with some managing to successfully do so.
-Apprentices were appraised in the local courts and high prices hampered slaves' ability to free themselves, given their lack of access to material wealth, which was being systematically withheld from them.
+Apprentices were appraised in the local courts and high prices hampered enslaved people's ability to free themselves, given their lack of access to material wealth, which was being systematically withheld from them.
 However, planters' awareness that apprenticeship's abolition was on the horizon led some to settle on a lower price for manumission outside of the courts.
 This ensured that planters saw some financial gain.
 They also hoped that such negotiations would encourage apprentices to continue labouring once freed.